A crochet Simple Ripple Scarf. The name says it all! An easy-peasy rippled scarf in double crochet.

 So, I pick up two cakes of Concept Setakid Moda by Katia or an equivalent yarn of your choice, and let’s start crocheting this simple ripple scarf!

 For this pattern, the yarn choice is key.
-As with every simple stitch pattern, the yarn texture, its colors, and details will add extra beauty to your finished project.
+As with every simple stitch pattern, the yarn texture, colors, and details will add extra beauty to your finished project.

 Thus, I suggest you choose some nice variegated/cake yarn that also feels fluffy and soft.